AlexanderLindholt/TextPlus/documentation/fine-control/full-iteration.md

 You can also manually loop through.\
 This might be useful in certain cases.

-Here's an example with full sorting on:
+Here’s an example with full sorting on:

 ```lua
 for lineNumber, line in frame:GetChildren() do